 Q. Can radar detect people, or will nearby people interfere with sensing the target?

 A higher frequency radar sensor (122 GHz) will more reliably detect people but is not intended to be used in personnel detection as a safety rated device.
 Depending on sensor sensitivity settings, a person could interfere with sensing the intended target if a person is near the sensor and within the sensor's direct field of view.

 Q. What is the difference between adjustable field and retro-reflective radar sensors?

-An adjustable field radar sensor can detect vehicles and other objects by sensing the reflection of the radio waves bouncing off the object.
+An adjustable field (diffuse) radar sensor can detect vehicles and other objects by sensing the reflection of the radio waves bouncing off the object.
 Optimal targets include: